Femejism

 Femejism is the second studio album by American rock duo Deap Vally.
 It was released in September 2016 by Nevado Music.
 The album was produced by Yeah Yeah Yeahs' guitarist Nick Zinner.
 He makes an appearance in the video for the first single, "Royal Jelly", which also featured the British model Georgia May Jagger.

 Promotion

 Music videos were produced and released for all but three songs on the album.
 The first of which was Royal Jelly, and it was published on Nov 10, 2015.
 Over the next two and a half years, Deap Vally debuted music videos for Smile More, Gonnawanna, Little Baby Beauty Queen, Critic, Julian, Turn It Off, Two Seat Bike, Post Funk and Grunge Bond.
 In the Gonnawanna video, fellow Los-Angeles musician Kiran Gandhi was featured.

+Critical reception

+Femejism was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 74, based on 13 reviews.